 1 YEAR 3 YEARS 5 YEARS 10 YEARS

-SWARTHMORE COLLEGE 12.4% 8.1% 8.8% 7.6%
+SWARTHMORE COLLEGE (2.9%) 13.0% 11.7% 10.2%

-CPI + 5.75% 8.6% 7.6% 7.3% 7.2%
+HEPI + 4.25% 9.4% 7.5% 7.3% 6.9%

-The Consumer Price Index (CPI) is a measure of the average change over time in the prices paid by urban consumers for a market basket of consumer goods and services.
-It is calculated by taking price changes for each item in the predetermined basket of goods and averaging them.
-The Investment Committee uses CPI as a long-term measure of the endowment's ability to support the College's present and future operations.
+The Commonfund Higher Education Price Index (HEPI) is an inflation index designed specifically to track the main cost drivers in higher education.
+It measures the average relative level of prices in a fixed basket of goods and services purchased by colleges and universities each year through current fund educational and general expenditures, excluding research.
+The Investment Committee uses HEPI as a long-term measure of the endowment's ability to support the College's present and future operations.